 Thank you for volunteering your time and efforts in support of the kids and our AYSO Program.
-The team parent is crucial to the smooth operation of our AYSO teams!
+Your role as team parent is crucial to the smooth operation of our AYSO teams!

-The following is key information you may need throughout the season:
+The following is key information Team Parents may need throughout the season:

-Generally, all communication throughout the season is done via e-mail and through the Shutterfly site, set up specifically for Team Parents.
-If you do not use e-mail, please let me know so we can make other arrangements to disseminate relevant information.
-Also, if you could please send a test e-mail to tinaAYSO92@gmail.com, to ensure I have your correct contact information, and to facilitate the e-mail list for the 100+ teams in the league.
-Once I receive your email, I will be able to add you to the Shutterfly site, as well.
+Generally, all team parent communication throughout the season is done via e-mail and through the Shutterfly site, set up specifically for Team Parents.
+If you do not use e-mail, please let us know so we can make other arrangements to disseminate relevant information.

-Every AYSO volunteer must submit a signed volunteer form to the Child Volunteer Protection Advocate (CVPA) every year.
-Volunteers must also complete the Safe Haven Certification.
-You may complete your volunteer form at www.eayso.org.
-You may complete Safe Haven Certification (listed as On-line Certification & Training) via the region’s website www.ayso92.org .
-Unlike previous years, we have eSignature, therefore, there will be no need to print, sign and return anything as it is all handled on-line.
+Every AYSO volunteer must submit an electronically signed volunteer application to the Child Volunteer Protection Advocate (CVPA) every year.
+Team Parents must also complete the Safe Haven Certification.
+The volunteer application must be done online at www.eayso.org.
+Safe Haven certification is done at www.aysotraining.org .
+With the electronic signature feature in eAYSO, there is no need to print, sign and return anything as it is all handled on-line.

 As part of AYSO’s education agenda, Kids Zone is a dynamic program targeted to eliminate negative sideline behavior.
 It is aimed toward producing a thoroughly positive impact on everyone involved in youth soccer.
 The Kids Zone Pledge brings the positive behavior standards to the spectator/parent’s attention.
 The Kids Zone Pledge is also an important regional tool when a spectator claims they were not aware of these standards.
 You will be provided with pledge forms to be signed and initialed by each player’s parent/guardians.
 Please have each parent sign and return the pledge form to the Team Parent.
 The Team Parent is responsible for keeping these signed forms throughout the fall season and can be thrown out at the end of the season.